-Following Strasser (43, 203), Ferreira (8, 32) describes experiencing as an original, continuous act of turning (moving) to and reaching reality (involved with, remain in living contact with, be in contact with), which leads to knowing.
-It is the necessary beginning of becoming aware of reality; conceptual and categorical thought (gnostic/cognitive) are viewed as the continuation of the same primary turning to, but on an essentially higher level.
-According to him, experiencing assures a first orientation of the knowing subject (person) to his/her surrounding world and, on a higher level, it forms the foundation for understanding that world.
+Following Strasser (43, 203), Ferreira (8, 32) describes experiencing as an original, continuous act of turning (moving) to and reaching reality (involved with, remain in living contact with, be in contact with) that leads to knowing.
+It is the necessary beginning of becoming aware of reality; conceptual and categorical thought (gnostic/cognitive) are viewed as the continuation of the same primary turning to but on an essentially higher level.
+According to him, experiencing assures a first orientation of the knowing subject (person) to his surrounding world and on a higher level it forms the foundation for understanding that world.

-Since experiencing is a movement toward, and a reaching of reality, the entire psychic life of the child is set into motion by it (41, 109).

-"Thus, to experience implies being actively involved with contents of reality, to deal with, to handle, to view, to plan, to choose, etc." (52, 87).
-Experiencing is the way a child is linked with his/her world.
-Hannah (10, 15) says, in this connection, "Experience is a necessity for each person, because no one can constitute a world apart from it.
-Because he is a person, he must go to meet the world, attribute meaning to things (and matters), be involved with things (and matters) in meaningful and responsible ways and, thus, go out to the world.
-He must go to meet reality, as he does other persons endure and, as it were, undergo reality".
-Through this moving to, involvement in, and "enduring" reality, a person comes to know it.
-"Experiencing assumes knowledge, in the sense that it makes available to consciousness acquired and ordered knowledge, so consciousness can form an opinion" (48, 96).
-Thus, it seems that there is not only a connection between experiencing and the different modes of learning, but that experiencing includes them, since they are the ways knowledge is acquired.
+Since experiencing is a movement toward and a reaching of reality, the entire psychic life of the child is set into motion by it (41, 109).
+"Thus, to experience implies being actively involved with contents of reality, to deal with, to handle, to view, to plan, to choose, etc." [in Afrikaans] (52, 87).
+Experiencing is the way a child is linked up with his world.
+Hannah [in Afrikaans] (10, 15) says in this connection: "Experience is a necessity for each person because no one can constitute a world apart from it.
+Because of the fact that he is a person, he necessarily must go to meet the world, attribute meaning to things (and matters), be involved with things (and matters) in meaningful and responsible ways and thus go out to the world.
+He has to go to meet reality, as he does other persons, endure and, as it were, undergo reality".
+Through this moving to, involvement in and "enduring" of reality, a person comes to know it.
+"Experiencing assumes knowledge in the sense that it makes available to consciousness gathered and ordered knowledge so consciousness can form an opinion" [in Afrikaans] (48, 96).
+It thus seems that there not only is a particular connection between experiencing and the different modes of learning but that in reality experiencing includes them since they are the ways knowledge is acquired.

-Although it appears that experiencing implies learning, these two activities cannot be equated.
-"By implication (however), this means that, in the course of his becoming adult, he only experiences when he learns, and learns when he experiences.
-Experiencing not only is the ground for all learning, but the child's learning activity leads to being more experienced ...
+Although it appears that experiencing implies learning, these two activities cannot be equated with each other.
+"By implication (however), this means that in the course of his becoming adult he only experiences when he learns and learns when he experiences.
+Experiencing not only is the ground for all learning but the child's learning activity leads to being more experienced ...
 That which a person experiences changes him, his behaviors, his activities.
-Experiencing results in the child's additional becoming, an elevation in his becoming" (42, 47).
-Thus, experiencing not only puts the psychic life in motion, but it actualizes becoming and learning, and this implies that experiencing is necessary for personal actualization.
+Experiencing has as a consequence the child's additional becoming, an elevation in his becoming" [in Afrikaans] (42, 47).
+Thus, experiencing not only puts the psychic life in motion but it actualizes becoming and learning, and this implies that experiencing is necessary for personal actualization.